martinheinrich2/bookshelf/Readme.md

 - Find a way to make it a standalone application.
 The pyinstaller package does not support zbar.

-- fix that leading zeros are cut from ISBN
+- fix leading zeros are cut from ISBN